christianengineer/christianengineer.github.io/_posts/2023-08-24-ai-empathy-architecture-cloud-chatbot-mental-health-support-blueprint.md

 ---
-title: "Architecting AI Empathy: A Scalable Cloud-Based Chatbot Development Blueprint for Advanced Mental Health Support"
 date: 2023-08-24
+description: We will be using tools like TensorFlow for natural language processing, Dialogflow for chatbot development, and sentiment analysis with NLTK for empathy detection.
+layout: article
 permalink: posts/ai-empathy-architecture-cloud-chatbot-mental-health-support-blueprint
-layout: article
+title: Lack of empathy, AI Chatbot for Mental Health Support
 ---

 ## Architecting AI Empathy: A Scalable Cloud-Based Chatbot Development Blueprint for Advanced Mental Health Support